davenyen/BINF6112_PROJECT/README.md

 * Need to refresh selected rows/points on graph for protein after adding a new pdb file or swapping between analysis modes
 * Need to make model sticky scroll
-* Need to accentuate selected echart point (to differentiate between selected/unselected)
+* Need to accentuate selected echart point (to differentiate between selected/unselected) and stop echart rerendering when point clicked
-* Need to delete uploaded files to save space when the app is deployed to a server

 ## Citations
+DSSP:
+A series of PDB-related databanks for everyday needs Wouter G. Touw, Coos Baakman, Jon Black, Tim A. H. te Beek,
+ E. Krieger, Robbie P. Joosten and Gert Vriend.
+Nucl.
+Acids Res.
+(2015) 43, D364-D368